bbejeck/kafka-streams-in-action/README.md

 Here are some notes regarding the source code:

-1. For the examples in Chapter 5 since they rely more on timestamps and potential joins, sometimes it takes a few seconds for data to show up, please be patient.
+1. For the examples in Chapters 5 and 6 since they rely more on timestamps and potential joins, sometimes it takes a few seconds for data to show up, please be patient.

 2. If at first you don't get any results, re-run the example.
-It could be a topic does not exist yet, but Kafka is configured to create topics automatically.
+It could be a I missed adding a topic name to the create-topics.sh script and the topic does not exist yet, but Kafka is configured to create topics automatically.

 3. I will be updating this file with a "road map" of where in the book maps to which examples.

 4. There are some exciting new features coming in the 0.11 release of Kafka and Kafka Streams coming early to mid June, stay tuned as this code base will evolve.
+Which also means we won't bundle the Kafka dependencies but include them in the gradle file.